Walking group of Brent u3a

 Photos above, at Wandsworth and Merton (© SM).

-Started - The Thames Path
+2016 - Thames Path

 In December 2016 we made our start on the London section of the Thames path.
 This was one of most scenic and rural sections – Hampton Court to Kingston and Teddington – about 5 miles of level riverside walking on good level paths.
-Photos above, opposite Syon House and by the O2 (© SM).
+Photos above, at Syon House and by the O2 (© SM).

-Completed - The Capital Ring
+2016 - Capital Ring

 Completed in 2016 we’ve walked the Capital Ring photos above, at Richmond, (© SM), London’s long-distance circular path of 84 miles that takes in canals, gardens, parks and river.
 We’ve been walking it since June 2015 in chunks of 4-6 miles and we usually get 6-10 walkers, with lots of stops for rest and recreation.
 Highlights?
 Lots of wonderful places we never even knew existed, including University of East London, Seven Droogs Castle and the dinosaurs of Crystal Palace.
 Next project, the Thames Path.
 Watch this space!